bergesinstitute/graf-method/book-1-unit-2.md

 5. You are not from New York.
 6. The dog (m) is not blue.
 7. You are not from China.
-8. You (singular, formal) are not happy.
+8. You (form., sing.) are not happy.
 9. The mother is not tired.
 10. The girl is not from Canada.
-11. You (plural, formal) are not angry.
+11. You (form., pl.) are not angry.
 12. They (f) are not angry.

 ## 5. Translate